 Prices for these range from $90 – $750.

 The single mast easel is one of the most affordable options and folds up easily.
 They are not as sturdy as H frame or A easels but can support canvases up to 50 in.
-However, if you are just starting out and do not work large this would be a great option.
+However, if you are just starting out and do not work with large canvases, this painting easel would be a great option.

 Price range for a single mast easel $42 – $600